giorgiogross/Snach-Android/README.md

 See my Snach-Arduino Repo for details about the smartwatch and to find its code.

 # Licenses
 Code and creative contents created by me are signed as such and licensed under the Apache-2.0.
 See LICENSE.txt for details.
 Code not created by me is signed as such and includes a copyright notice on the top.
+See the licenses file for libraries licenses.